How to Win a TOLATA claim on a property following separation

 What rights do unmarried couple have over their partners assets?

 Of course, this is different where an unmarried couple either jointly own a property or jointly rent a property.
-In such a situation a couple may agree between themselves to either sell the property and receive the income as per the share they had in the property or alternatively one partner may consider buying the other partners share in the property.
+In such a situation, a couple may agree between themselves to either sell the property and receive the income as per the share they had in the property or, alternatively, one partner may consider buying the other partner’s share in the property.
 Where cohabitees jointly own the property and one partner refuses to vacate the property they also have the option of seeking an occupation order.

 What happens to a property jointly owned by unmarried couples?